-It is not uncommon for women to suffer from frequent urinary tract infection(UTI ) during their recovery from hysterectomy surgery.
+It is not uncommon that women suffer from frequent urinary tract infection(UTI ) while they recover from hysterectomy surgery.

-Low estrogen levels are one of the reasons that women become more vulnerable to bladder infections.
+Low estrogen levels are often to blame that women become more vulnerable to bladder infections.

 What’s more, because they have a shorter urethra, women are four times more likely to get urinary tract infections than men.

 If you have more than one UTI a year, you suffer from what doctors call recurring or recurrent UTI.
-For women plagued by many bladder infections, there are several things they can do to prevent them.
+If you are plagued by many bladder infections, we have several things you may like to try to prevent them.

-Proven as the most effective way, is by taking a prophylactic low dose of antibiotics.
-Although this is surely true there are a few downsides to this therapy.
-Not only taking antibiotics for a long period puts women at risk of side effects like yeast infections, diarrhea, and kidney disease, but also, when they stop they will be just as susceptible to frequent urinary tract infections as before their therapy.
+Certainly, the most effective way is by taking a prophylactic low dose of antibiotics.
+This is true but there are a few downsides to this therapy.
+Taking antibiotics for a long period puts you at risk of side effects like yeast infections, diarrhea, and kidney disease.
+And, when you stop you will be just as susceptible to frequent urinary tract infections as before the therapy.